ghga-de/milestones-docs/62-california-condor/technical_specification.md

 The red-dotted items would be performed once for each batch of documents if a collection were to be processed in batches.
 The gray box shows where per-collection migration logic would occur.

+### Errors During Migration

+If an error prevents a migration from finishing, then we should discard the processed entries, unset the lock document, and log the error.
+The cleanup is straightforward if migrated documents are stored in a temporary collection that can be dropped, rather than modifying the original collection directly (in which case we would need to reverse changes, which could be difficult).
+It's important that we test migrations thoroughly to avoid extended downtime from unexpected errors.

+### Testing Migrations

+Abstracted logic should be tested wherever it lives, like `hexkit`.
+Tests should cover the following, but the list is not exhaustive:
+- The locking mechanism
+- Error handling
+- Logging
+- Database version detection
+- Selecting the right migration to start with
+- What to do when no matching migration exists

+When we test individual migration code, like the code that will update collection A for the migration from database version X to Y, we should use some mock data that represents documents in the database.
+Tests should at least verify that the migration code applies the right changes.

 ### Monitoring